marxxbluecode/marxxbluecode/README.md

 ## Hi there 👋, I'm Marx 🤷🏾

-## I'm a Social Scientist, Developer and a person who breaths ✨
+## I'm a Social Scientist, Developer and also a person ✨

 ### About me:
 - 🧐💻 I'm Currently learning Frontend Development focused in JS techs such as React ⚛️